Aizen-volt/Go/README.md

 - The Ko rule has to be kept – stones on the board can't repeat a previous position.
 Moves leading to that are forbidden that turn

+## Library
+The project uses conio.h library for semi-graphic interface in console

 ## Functionalities
 - Creating games of any board size
 - Game saving / loading